Siragon/aosu/README.md

 	7. Select information saving option.
 	8. Click [Start Update]
 	9. Firmware upgrade in process.
 Do not disconnect the cable from the PC.
 	10. Firmware upgrade complete.
-Click [Ok]
+Click [X]

 #L10N

 [Transifex][5] is the localization platform for Síragon AOSU.
+Translation workflow and crowdsourcing for technical teams and smart translators.

 [**main-program-entities**][3]